In the summer when fresh berries are bursting at the seams, there’s no better beverage than this recipe for iced tea berry sangria.

 - 2 cups berry juice chilled

-- 2 lbs strawberries (hulled and sliced), blackberries, blueberries, and raspberries
+- 2 pounds strawberries (hulled and sliced), blackberries, blueberries, and/or raspberries

-In a large pitcher, combine tea, wine, juice, and brandy.
-Chill at least 30 minutes or overnight.
+- In a large pitcher, combine tea, wine, juice, and brandy.
+Chill until serving time.